x0rbl/piu-backup/README.md

 For the time being, you'll need to manually retrieve your session cookie in order to perform the requests.
 Instructions:

-* [https://www.piugame.com/login.php](Login to the website) by entering your username and password
+* [Login to the website](https://www.piugame.com/login.php) by entering your username and password
 * Upon successful login, open a Javascript console and enter `document.cookie`
   * Chrome users on Windows can access the console by typing Ctrl+Shift+I and clicking the 'Console' tab
 * Save the entire result of `document.cookie` (single quotes included) to a file named `cookie.txt` in the same directory as `getplays.py`